Subway franchisee loses Supreme Court claim for zero VAT liability

 Judges rule that bread sold by chain has five times the sugar content in statutory definition

-The Supreme Court has rejected arguments by a Subway franchisee that it is not liable for VAT on certain of its takeaway products, including teas, coffees and heated filled sandwiches.
+The Supreme Court has rejected arguments by an Irish Subway franchisee that it is not liable for VAT on certain of its takeaway products, including teas, coffees and heated filled sandwiches.

 Ingredients